 - NC Center for Nonprofits: Provides updates and resources to help NC nonprofits protect their employees, clients and communities.

-- NC Department of Health and Human Services (NCDHHS): Provides an overview of the state’s response to the virus, the latest updates, travel guidance, information on protecting families and communities, where to seek help and information for health care providers and organizations, schools and colleges and the business community.
+- NC Department of Health and Human Services (NCDHHS): Provides an overview of the state’s response to the virus, the latest updates, travel guidance, information on protecting families and communities and where to seek help and information for health care providers and organizations, schools and colleges and the business community.

 - NCDHHS Check My Symptoms: Allows people to enter their symptoms to determine if they should consider getting tested for COVID-19.
 If a test is recommended, they will receive a link to a list of nearby testing sites via email or text.